 Haematology

 The department’s anticoagulation and clinical thrombosis services are national leaders in managing venous thromboembolism and thrombophilia.

-We also have close links with the Department of Child Health and jointly manage the paediatric haematology disorders with an active clinical research programme in sickle cell disease.
+We also have close links with the Department of Child Health and jointly manage the paediatric haematology disorders.

+Haematology